Nibezak/payflow-package/docs/core/reference/media.md

 ## Media Collections & Conversions

-Lunar provides a way to customise the media collections and conversions for each model that implements the `HasMedia` trait.
+Payflow provides a way to customise the media collections and conversions for each model that implements the `HasMedia` trait.

-You will find the default settings in the config `lunar/media`.
+You will find the default settings in the config `payflow/media`.
 Here you can switch out the class that handles the registration of the media definitions.

 ### Custom Media Definitions